-In 2002 I had purchased a shareholding from Murray and Sue and become a director of Cadimage.
-Business was continuing well, and we were continuing to grow.
+In 2002 I purchased a shareholding from Murray and Sue and become a director of Cadimage.
+The business was continuing well, and we were continuing to grow.
 Gareth had fully taken over the visualisation part of the business and we had a couple of team members dedicated to that while we also have 2-3 developers working on our custom ArchiCAD Developments along with updates to the New Zealand Tools.

 Gareth had also been responsible for training and somewhere along the line left Cadimage to teach at Unitec.

 Gareth had become a key person for the visualisation so this left Murray and me with a bit of a dilemma as to how to continue that part of Cadimage.

 We had a number of discussions with Gareth to come back on board in a contract role.
 Very quickly Gareth began to wonder about the potential IP he would be generating for Cadimage and how best to be recognised/compensated for this.

 Following one of these catch-ups I suggested to Murray that the best would be for us to form a new company and for Gareth to be a shareholder.
 While visualisation was going well the majority of the sales revenues and profit were based on ArchiCAD and the development side of the business.
 We felt that in order to ‘grow up’ the visualisation should probably be its own business and begin to stand on its own two feet.

 Therefore, in September 2003 we founded Buildmedia, Cadimage was the 75% owner and Gareth owned 25%.
 Two-three years later Murray bought out the Cadimage Share as by that time I was Managing Director fo Cadimage and Murray was spending the majority of his time working for Buildmedia.